The Garden of The Hesperides: Interpretation

 The use of line and color contributes to the mythological quality of the piece.
 Stowell's mixing of watercolor, charcoal, and ink creates a muddy and muted color palette.
-Primarily done in neutral colors, Stowell sticks to a palette of muted yellows, greens, blues, and reds, laying the colors down in their purest form while using black ink lines to outline the details of the women, surrounding nature, and hearts.
-The black lines, lack of gradient, interaction between colors, and shading flatten the piece, producing a style reminiscent of posters from the Art Nouveau era of the late 19th century and early 20th century.
-The color palette and lines provide a flat, non-dimensional, quality to the piece, removing it from realism and into graphic arts.
+Primarily done in neutral colors, Stowell employs a palette of muted yellows, greens, blues, and reds, laying the colors down while using black ink lines to outline the details of the women, surrounding nature, and hearts.
+The black lines, lack of gradient, no interaction between colors, and shading flatten the piece, produce a style reminiscent of posters from the Art Nouveau era of the late 19th century and early 20th century.
+The color palette and lines provide a flat, non-dimensional, quality to the piece, removing it from realism into graphic arts.

-Stowell's draws on the ancient Greek myth of the Hesperides, a story centered around a magical garden where the Hesperides, the seven daughters of the evening, tended to a tree bearing golden apples, but instead of apples she uses the symbol of the Sacred Heart.
-By drawing on this narrative, Stowell connects her visual interpretation to The Garden of the Hesperides through the themes of mystery, the divine, and the passage between earthly and mythical realms, which are central to the original myth.
+Stowell nods to the ancient Greek myth of the Hesperides, a story about a magical garden where the Hesperides, the seven daughters of the evening, tended to a tree bearing golden apples.
+Instead of apples Stowell uses the Sacred Heart.
+She connects her visual interpretation to The Garden of the Hesperides through the themes of mystery, the divine, and the passage between earthly and mythical realms, which are central to the original myth.

-The close-cropped composition of the work creates a scene in which the viewer is—purposefully—absorbed into the crowd of women worshipping the tree.
+The close-cropped composition of the work creates a scene in which a viewer is—purposefully—absorbed into the crowd of women worshipping the tree.
 The scene is clustered, raising questions about the significance of the tree these seven women surround.
-The claustrophobic nature of the piece draws the viewer into the scene, pulling one to get a closer look, enveloping the viewer in the scene, blurring the lines of where the viewer's space ends and the garden begins.

-Art movements
+Style

 Stowell's The Garden of the Hesperides connects to both the Arts and Crafts movement and the Symbolism Movement.
-The Arts and Crafts movement, which valued craftsmanship and the beauty of nature, is reflected in Stowell's detailed portrayal of the mythical garden, emphasizing organic forms and natural elements.
+The Arts and Crafts movement valued craftsmanship and the beauty of nature.
+It is reflected here in the detailed portrayal of the mythical garden, emphasizing organic forms and natural elements.
 Similarly, the work aligns with the Symbolist movement, which often focused on myth, mystery, and inner emotional or spiritual experiences.
 The use of dreamlike imagery and references to mythology in The Garden of the Hesperides suggests an engagement with Symbolism's interest in exploring beyond the material world.

 Provenance

-The artwork was donated by Margaret Woodbury Strong (1897–1969) of Rochester to the Strong Museum (of Play) in Rochester; it was deaccessioned and purchased by the Memorial Art Gallery in 2016.
+The artwork was donated by Margaret Woodbury Strong to the Strong Museum in Rochester.
+It was deaccessioned and purchased by the Memorial Art Gallery in 2016.